680 1.4K 132 2

 In case there is an emergency or one strand of the bride’s hair goes rogue, he will be put back in his place! *Also in case the elastic tiul on your dress stretches and it looks as it should not, apply hairspray and the material will stick to your skin so the dress looks perfect.

 If you are lucky and these items remain unused because they were not needed, keep them and offer them to your next friend in line to get married, to help her out.
 Plus it seems really thoughtful of you.
 Another alternative would be to keep all these items and take them with you on your honeymoon.

 There is a lot to keep in mind and a lot can be overlooked.
 It is perfectly normal, this is why we are here -to help.

 – – –

-Le Petite Chateau, a unique wedding venue in the North East UK.is a writer and enthusiast of all things to do with weddings and planning to tie the knot.
+Le Petite Chateau, in the North East UK.is a writer and enthusiast of all things to do with weddings and planning to tie the knot.
 He works for and loves promoting